PredatorFeesh/WatchParty/README.md

 ## Linting

+We are now subject to the mighty linter (deploy will soon be too).

 ### Frontend

 We are following the airbnb eslint style.
 The full list can be found [at this link](https://github.com/airbnb/javascript/tree/master/react).
 This style specifically flows